-The international Society on Scoliosis Orthopaedic Rehabilitation and Treatment (SOSORT) elected Luke Stikeleather as president at its annual meeting held this spring in Dubrovnik, Croatia.
-Stikeleather is the founder and president of the National Scoliosis Center located in Fairfax, Virginia and Baltimore, Maryland (USA).
+The International Society on Scoliosis Orthopaedic Rehabilitation and Treatment (SOSORT) elected Luke Stikeleather as president at its annual meeting held this spring in Dubrovnik, Croatia.
+Stikeleather is the founder and president of the National Scoliosis Center located in Fairfax, Virginia, and Baltimore, Maryland (USA).

 Stikeleather opened the National Scoliosis Center in 2015, the culmination of more than 25 years of clinical experience caring for children with scoliosis.
 He recalls, “Witnessing the hardships families face coordinating and traveling between multiple appointments and professionals, I realized the need for a comprehensive, state-of-the-art facility that could address their conservative care needs quickly, competently and compassionately.”

 Today, as a center of excellence serving patients from all over the country and across the world, the National Scoliosis Center is the only facility of its kind dedicated to helping children and adults with scoliosis, a press release states.
 Personalized services are offered in-house, including custom-fabricated Rigo Cheneau braces, Schroth physical therapy, Formetric topographical scanning, and ultra-low-dose 2D/3D X-rays using the EOS imaging system.
-Patients also have access to pediatric orthopaedic specialists in the same building (Fairfax) and nearby (Baltimore).
+Patients also have access to pediatric orthopedic specialists in the same building (Fairfax) and nearby (Baltimore).

 The National Scoliosis Center was the first facility in the Washington DC area to offer the EOS system—this provides exceptional image quality using 50% to 85% less radiation than traditional X-ray technologies.
 Reducing radiation is important to lowering the risk of cancer, particularly in children with conditions, such as scoliosis, that require frequent imaging.

-As the 2018-2019 President of SOSORT, Luke looks forward to improving the communication, care and collaboration among non-operative scoliosis treatment providers.
+As the 2018-2019 President of SOSORT, Luke looks forward to improving the communication, care, and collaboration among non-operative scoliosis treatment providers.